How to Value an Insurance Agency in 2026

 Inside any revenue tier, the eight factors below explain why two agencies of identical size clear different multiples.
 Run the diagnostic on your own book before you talk to an advisor.

 3. Carrier concentration risk.
-Top-three carriers controlling more than 65% of revenue is a flag.
-Buyers price in the risk of carrier appetite changes, contingent commission renegotiation, or strategic-account moves.
-Diversified carrier mixes (eight to fifteen meaningful relationships, with no single carrier above 25%) clear higher.
+A small number of carriers controlling the majority of revenue is a flag.
+Buyers price in the risk of carrier appetite changes, contingent commission renegotiation, and strategic-account moves.

 4. Geographic concentration.
 Single-zip-code agencies are vulnerable to local economic shocks, which buyers price.
-Multi-county or multi-state footprints with meaningful book in each market are valued more highly when the operations are integrated rather than three independent operations.
+Multi-county or multi-state footprints are valued more highly when the operations are integrated rather than three independent operations.

 5. Growth trajectory.
 Three-year revenue CAGR is the headline metric.
-Agencies running 8-12% organic CAGR are at the top of their tier.
 Flat-to-declining agencies clear at the bottom of their tier even with strong margins.
-Buyers are paying for both current cash flows and the future trajectory; flat agencies generate the first but not the second.
+Buyers are paying for both current cash flows and the future trajectory.

 6. EBITDA margin and quality of earnings.
 Margin is the headline.
 Quality of earnings (the durability and reproducibility of that margin) is where the negotiation happens.
-An agency running 28% EBITDA margin sustained over three years prices higher than an agency running 32% margin in the trailing twelve months that is the result of a one-time expense reduction.
+A margin sustained over three years prices higher than a margin that spiked in the trailing twelve months.

 7. Producer non-compete enforceability.
 State-by-state.
-In states where non-competes are enforceable and the agency has been disciplined about agreements, multiples are at the top of the range.
-In states where non-competes are limited or unenforceable (California, Minnesota, Oklahoma, North Dakota, increasingly others), buyers price the producer flight risk into the multiple.
+In states where non-competes are enforceable and the agency has been disciplined about agreements, the producer flight risk is lower and multiples reflect that.
+In states where non-competes are limited or unenforceable, buyers price the flight risk into the multiple.
+State-level law continues to govern; confirm against current statute and case law for the agency’s footprint.

 How buyers actually evaluate